Improving Pretraining Data Using Perplexity Correlations: Results

 \subsection{Performance Rank Predictions}

-We have shown that our approach succeeds at the goal of selecting useful pretraining data, but how good are single index model's predictions?
-An accurate map between loss to benchmarks would be helpful in selecting among candidate pretraining data mixtures generally, even when not using our pretraining data selection algorithm.

 Comparing model performance rankings predicted by our regression to the ground truth, we find generally accurate predictions.
-Figure \ref{pred_figure} shows 5-fold leave-out plots for PIQA, and LAMBADA$_{\text{FR}}$ with the rank predictions given by $\langle\bmthproj,\Phi(\mathbf{x})\rangle$.
-Every point in the plot is a held-out point: we estimated $\bm{\thstar}$ five times, holding out a different $20\%$ of the data each time, and plotted the prediction for every point when it was held out.
+Figure \ref{pred_figure} shows 5-fold leave-out plots for PIQA, and LAMBADA$_{\text{FR}}$ with rank predictions given by $\langle\bmthproj,\Phi(\mathbf{x})\rangle$.
+Every point in the plot is a held-out point: we estimated $\bm{\thstar}$ five times, holding out a different $20\%$ of the data each time, and plotted the held-out predictions.
 We find that our estimator achieves high ordinal prediction performance across all target tasks.
-We include 5-fold leave-out $R^2$ scores for all tasks in Figure \ref{fig:weight_figure:r2}.
-However, we complement these strong results with the additional observation that simply taking the \emph{mean} loss across all domains is a strong predictor of model performance (bottom row).
-The surprising effectiveness of average loss over uniformly sampled documents has been discussed extensively~\citep{owen2024predictable,wei2022emergent,kaplan2020scaling} and our results further suggest that regressions with correlations only slightly above the mean loss baseline still can result in effective data selection methods.
+We include 5-fold leave-out $R^2$ scores for all tasks in Appendix~\ref{app:performance_prediction_scores}.

 Finally, we discuss outliers in our prediction of model performance.
-Our predictions are accurate for LLMs with usual architectures (e.g.\ Mamba~\citep{mamba}), the smallest/largest vocabulary sizes, context sizes, and parameter sizes.
-However, we also see that LLMs that were trained on unusual data are not as well predicted by our approach (e.g.\ Phi~\citep{phi}).
-We may simply require a bigger or more diverse pretraining data pool and set of models to find estimates that work well for models that expect different styles of text.
+Our predictions are accurate for LLMs with unusual architectures (e.g.\ Mamba;~\citealt{mamba}), and the smallest/largest vocabulary sizes, context sizes, and parameter sizes.
+However, LLMs that were trained on unusual data are not as well predicted by our approach (e.g.\ Phi;~\citealt{phi}).
+We may require a bigger or more diverse pretraining data pool or set of models to find estimates that work well for these models.